Skip to content

 The Size of Phaeton

-The total mass of the asteroid belt is approximately 4% that of our Moon, or 22% that of Pluto, and roughly twice that of Pluto’s moon Charon (whose diameter is 1200 km).
+The total mass of the asteroid belt is approximately 4% of our Moon, or 7% of Pluto, which is enough to make some believe that the asteroid belt is the remnants of a mythical exploded planet named Phaeton.

-However, the total mass excavated from Valles Marineris is far too little to make the alternative hypothesis believable.
-There is also the dwarf planet Ceres, which definitely did not come from any excavation.
+However, the total mass excavated from Valles Marineris is not enough to make this believable.
+There is also the dwarf planet Ceres, which definitely did not come from Mars.

 The matter excavated from Valles Marineris may in total have been about 4% of our Moon, but there is no way all of this found its way out to the asteroid belt.
 Much of it rained down on Earth in meteorite showers.
 The Sun and Jupiter must have gobbled up much of it too, and a lot was no doubt lost to space.